ZestyButtSalad/ZestyWorks/arch/dotfiles/readme.md

 ## browsers
 surf - might be great for easy web browsing vs clunky browsers
 brave? - probably what i'll use for watching youtube etc or when i want things to just work
+qutebrowser - worth checking out. seems nice and lightweight. could ditch brave if needed then

 ## Visual
 ### PDF Reader